Prerna2599/Prerna2599/README.md

 👋 Hi, I’m @Prerna2599
 👀 I’m interested in Business and Data Analytics
 📊 I have experience in generating business insights using Excel and ZoHo CRM
-🌱 I’m currently learning MySQL and Tableau
+🌱 My skillset includes Excel, Tableau, Power BI, and SQL
 🧑‍🍳 I love cooking and sketching in my free time